Your New Rescue Dog

 Sleeping – The best place for your dog to sleep is in his own bed, preferably a crate, next to your bed.
 Put the towel you have brought with you from the shelter in that crate.
 The crate will be his sanctuary and should never be used as punishment.

-While You’re at Work – Before you go to work or leave for any extended period of time, help your dog get used to being alone.
+While You’re at Work – Before you go to work or leave for any extended period of time, help your dog get used to being alone so he will not develop separation anxiety which is very difficult for him - and you - to overcome.
+It's much easier to prevent than to cure.
 Start leaving him alone for a few seconds, gradually extending it to a few minutes in his crate throughout his first day home.
-Leave him a ***add Kong or hollow bone stuffed with yummy treats to keep his mind off your leaving.
+Leave him a stuffed Kong (do a search for Kong-stuffing recipes), bully stick, or puzzle toy to keep his mind off your leaving.

 Make your departures uneventful and try to ignore him for a few minutes before you leave rather than fussing over him.
 Leave the radio on to a classical music station.
 Then return, also being uneventful.
 Repeat this several times during the day and lengthen the time you are gone.